 If you are the classic ‘one-man-band’, or have a small workforce under you, then a business plan can be especially beneficial.
 It forces you to create a long term vision and to strategise your company’s rise.
 If you aren’t meeting these aims, the business plan can jolt you into action, in a way that perhaps you wouldn’t be able to do alone or with less confident staff.
 It is important to track your progress and hold yourself accountable for every decision.
 If your business plan doesn’t do that, who will?

 Exactly what will go in to a business plan will vary from company to company.
 The first step is to just start writing.
 Anything that you view as critical to your success should be carefully thought through and documented.
 The business plan should evolve as well.
-Don’t let it feel restrictive, more a record of goals you have achieved and plans for the future.
+Don’t let it feel restrictive, treat it more as record of goals you have achieved and a set of plans for the future.